gdahlberg55/FolderORG_Manus/memory-bank/progress.md

 ## Current Status
 The project has progressed well into active development with approximately 75% implementation completion.
 The core classification engine, file operations, Memory Bank system, Rules Engine, and Path Validation System are fully functional with optimizations for performance and reliability.
 The UI now provides comprehensive file operations with visualization, filtering, and progress reporting.

-Recent focus has been on completing the Backup/Restore system, with transaction-based operations, state snapshots, and restore points now fully implemented.
-The user restoration interface is 80% complete with the selective restoration capability currently in development.
-The RelayCommand implementation has been added to support the MVVM pattern in the UI layer.
-Performance optimizations for large batch file operations continue with memory caching, efficient file verification, and transactional batching now in place.
+Recent focus has been on completing the Backup/Restore system and improving project organization.
+The transaction-based operations, state snapshots, and restore points are now fully implemented, with the user restoration interface at 80% completion focusing on the selective restoration capability.
+The project structure has been reorganized with dedicated folders for documentation, deliverables, and testing materials, each with comprehensive README files for improved navigation.

 ## New Documents Created
 - **project_structure.md**: Comprehensive project structure organization